-30 Tips To Ease Blended Family Issues
+30 Helpful Tips To Ease Blending Family Issues

-Updated October 17, 2024by Regain Editorial Team
+Updated December 12, 2024by Regain Editorial Team

 Blended families are becoming more and more common in today's world.
 A blended family consists of two partners who have joined and one or both of them already have children.
 They may go on to have a child together to add to the family unit.
 Stepfamilies are similar to blended families.

 Blending families can be difficult to do, and it can take time for all family members to live harmoniously.
 If you're experiencing blended family issues, you're certainly not alone.
 According to Smart Stepfamilies, about a third of all weddings today mark the start of blended families or stepfamilies.
-In fact, Pew Research reports that one of every six chiildren lives in a blended family.
+In fact, Pew Research reports that one of every six children lives in a blended family.
 Blended families form under a variety of circumstances.

 Getty/AnnaStills